This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 And here’s the thing, I’m good for now.
 That little piece was just enough to make me feel like I wasn’t depriving myself of something!
 I hope you enjoy these bars as much as my family and I did!

-For this Cookie Lovers’ Red Velvet Bars recipe, you’ll need …
+For this Cookie Lovers’ Red Velvet Bars recipe, you will need …

 Ingredients